davy7125/polyphone/en/development/building-polyphone-for-mac-os-x.md

-Use these instructions if you cannot install Polyphone on your Mac OS X with the available installers in the section “[Download](download)”.
+Use these instructions if you cannot install Polyphone on your Mac OS X with the available installers in the section “[Download][download]”.

 ## Prerequisite